Pomax/socketless/docs/ARCHITECTURE.md

 Client instances have access to the following pre-specified properties:

-- `this.server`, a proxy of the server
+- `this.server`, a proxy of the server.
 - `this.browser`, a proxy of the browser, if this is a web client.
-Note that calls to functions on this.browser do _not_ time out, they stay waiting until the browser
+Note that calls to functions on this.browser do _not_ time out, they stay waiting until the browser.
 - `this.state`, a state object that can be used to store client data.
 This object gets automatically synchronized to the browser, if this is a web client with a connected browser.
+- `this.disconnect()`, a method to disconnect this client from the server.

 Your client class may also implement any of the following event handlers:

-- `onConnect()`, triggered after the client connects to the server
+- `onConnect()`, triggered after the client connects to the server.
-- `onBrowserConnect()`, if this is a web client, triggered after a browser connects
+- `onBrowserConnect()`, if this is a web client, triggered after a browser connects.
-- `onDisconnect()`, triggered after the client gets disconnected from the server
+- `onDisconnect()`, triggered after the client gets disconnected from the server.
-- `onBrowserDisconnect()`, if this is a web client, triggered after a browser disconnects
+- `onBrowserDisconnect()`, if this is a web client, triggered after a browser disconnects.
 - `onQuit()`, if this is a web client, triggered before the server closes its web server and websocket server.
 - `teardown()`, if this is a web client, triggered after the web server and websocket servers have been shut down.